ipfs/service-worker-gateway/README.md

 Compliance with [IPFS HTTP Gateway specifications](https://specs.ipfs.tech/http-gateways/) is tested using the [gateway-conformance](https://github.com/ipfs/gateway-conformance) test suite (the same suite used by [Kubo](https://github.com/ipfs/kubo) and [Rainbow](https://github.com/ipfs/rainbow)).

+## Browser support

+The gateway supports recent versions of all major web browsers.

+It is built using modern [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) so needs a web browser kept up to date with the latest features and security patches.

+If you see a notice asking you to update your browser, please do so.

 ## Usage

 ### Running locally